Single sign-on (SSO) is an authentication standard that lets users use one set of credentials to access multiple software systems.

 - Generic support for SSO systems that use SAML 2.0

 Tovuti currently supports OAuth 2.0 authentication.
 This is the industry standard authorization protocol.
 OAuth 2.0 focuses on client developer simplicity and also provides web application authentication flows for mobile phones, desktop applications, and other devices.

 The IETF OAuth Working Group is credited for developing this standard.
 OAuth 2.0 is an open standard authorization framework that defines how unrelated services and servers can securely grant authenticated access to corporate assets without disclosing the initial, related single username and password.

 An example of OAuth 2.0 at work is when you visit a website and it gives you more services and opportunities using another website’s credentials.
-When you click on a hyperlink directing to another website, the other website authenticates you and grants you access while the initial website you had visited logs itself out using permission from the second website.
+When you click on a hyperlink directing to another website, the other website authenticates you and grants you access while the initial website you visited logs itself out using the permission from the second website.

 Another example is when you are sending files stored on a cloud to another user using email, and the cloud and email service provider are unrelated.
-When the sender attaches the files to their email, OAuth 2.0 seamlessly authenticates the email system and browses to the file without requiring credentials for the file storage system.
+When the sender attaches the files to their email, OAuth 2.0 seamlessly authenticates the email system and browses the file without requiring credentials for the file storage system.

 Tovuti supports Single Sign-On (SSO) with any Identity Provider that supports OAuth 2.0 such as:

 - AWS Cognito

 Federated Identity Management (FIM)